Liquidity in Competitive Dealer Markets: Model

 We now formulate the agents' goal functionals.
 Similarly as in \cite{garleanu.pedersen.13,garleanu.pedersen.16,sannikov.skrzypacz.16,bouchard.al.17,choi.al.19}, these are chosen to be of a linear-quadratic form for maximum tractability.

 \paragraph{Trading Targets and Inventory Costs}

-The agents have an incentive to trade due to exogenous exposures to risk.
-A particularly convenient way to model this is to fix a \emph{target position} $\xi^a \in \cS^2$ for each agent $a \in \cA$, and in turn penalize the mean-squared distance to the agent's total risky position (accumulated either from dealers or in the open market):
+The agents have an incentive to trade due to exogenous exposures to risk.\footnote{The impact of illiquidity on trades due to heterogenous beliefs about fundamentals is studied in~\cite{muhlekarbe.al.20}.} A particularly convenient way to model this is to fix a \emph{target position} $\xi^a \in \cS^2$ for each agent $a \in \cA$, and in turn penalize the mean-squared distance to the agent's total risky position (accumulated either from dealers or in the open market):

-The importance of the inventory penalty~\eqref{eq:5} relative to expected trading gains and losses \eqref{eq:2}, \eqref{eq:4} is described by the agents' \emph{risk-tolerances} $\rho_a>0$, $a\in \cA$.
+The importance of the inventory penalty~\eqref{eq:5} relative to expected trading gains and losses \eqref{eq:2}, \eqref{eq:4} is described by the agents' \emph{risk-tolerances} $\rho^a>0$, $a\in \cA$.
 Together, this leads to the linear-quadratic goal functional

 Given the other agents' aggregate transactions $\bar{u}^{-a}$ in the open market and a price process $S \in \cH^2$ in the dealer market, agent $a$ maximizes this over $K^a \in \cS^2$ and $u^a \in \cL^2$.
 Our goal now is to determine the \emph{equilibrium} price $S$ for which the dealer market clears.